seungjunlee96/AI-for-Medicine/README.md

 - Assignments

 # Courses
+These courses go beyond the foundations of deep learning to teach you the nuances in applying AI to medical use cases.
+If you are new to deep learning or want to get a deeper foundation of how neural networks work, we recommend taking the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).

-There are 3 Courses for **"AI for Medicine Specialization"** which are:
+There are 3 Courses for **"[AI for Medicine Specialization](https://www.coursera.org/specializations/ai-for-medicine) "** which are:

 ## 1. [AI for Medical Diagnosis](https://github.com/seungjunlee96/AI-for-Medicine/tree/master/AI_for_Medical_Diagnosis)
    - The nuances of working with 2D and 3D medical data